mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 conda install pytorch==1.13.1 torchvision==0.14.1 torchaudio==0.13.1 pytorch-cuda=11.7 -c pytorch -c nvidia
 ```

-<p align="justify">In <a href="https://github.com/mtahakoroglu/OpenShoe-PyShoe-DeepShoe-FuseShoe">PyShoe-OpenShoe-DeepShoe-FuseShoe</a> repo, we used</p>
+<p align="justify">Recall that in <a href="https://github.com/mtahakoroglu/OpenShoe-PyShoe-DeepShoe-FuseShoe">LLIO-aided-iPyShoe</a> repo</p>

 ```
 pip install torch==1.13.1+cu117 torchvision==0.14.1+cu117 torchaudio==0.13.1 --extra-index-url https://download.pytorch.org/whl/cu117
 ```

-<p align="justify">command to use the pre-trained LSTM network for robust (adaptive) ZUPT detection and pedestrian INS.
+<p align="justify">command was entered to use the pre-trained LSTM network for robust (adaptive) ZUPT detection in INS trajectory generation.
 Here, due to some undetected steps in VICON training data (recall that Wagstaff <i>et. al.</i> (i.e., the creator of PyShoe dataset) included crawling data) and self-collected data, we needed to go over the 56 experiments in the training dataset <i><b>(i)</b></i> to correct for undetected steps (they are classified as 0 in ZV signal plot despite them actually being 1, i.e., it is false-negative) and <i><b>(ii)</b></i> to exclude motions like crawling, which are not of type bipedal locomotion.
 For this reason, we had to retrain the bi-LSTM network proposed by Wagstaff <i>et. al.</i>.
 In order to use GPU in the training process, instead of the PyTorch installation command given above, we used the one below.</p>

 ```
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117